mrosack/markdown-resume/resume.md

 ### QUALIFICATIONS

 20 years of experience in the software development industry.
-Fluent in many languages and operating systems, and able to learn new ones quickly.
+Fluent in many languages, frameworks and clouds, and able to learn new ones quickly.

 - Deep experience with all types of Javascript development, from Angular/React front-end dev to GraphQL and other server-side Node technologies.
 Well versed in .NET development in a former life, also very familiar with the Java and Unix worlds.
 - Enthusiastic about designing systems - building object models, data stores and user interfaces to create intuitive, scalable solutions.